sumitgsh/TU-Books/CONTRIBUTING.md

 # Contributing Guidelines

-This documentation contains a set of guidelines to help you during the contribution process.
+This documentation contains a set of guidelines to help you during the contribution process to TU-Books.
 We are happy to welcome all the contributors who are willing to enhance/add documentation and features to this project.
 Feel free to contribute and remember, no contribution is too small.

 ## Submitting Contributions :